VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/janolin.md

 So.
 Can you olin a potato?

-Tonight <a class="ptr">(1)</a>, myself and a few others in the ma pona server got talking about the usage of the word **olin** (<span class="conlang" style="font-size:1em">󱥅</span>) towards actions, and whether or not olin can refer to love for anything other than a person.
+Tonight <footnote>as of starting to write this, I’ve just crossed over into August 29th, 2022</footnote>, myself and a few others in the ma pona server got talking about the usage of the word **olin** (<span class="conlang" style="font-size:1em">󱥅</span>) towards actions, and whether or not olin can refer to love for anything other than a person.
 And my brain, in its normal spiderweb-weaving fashion, went running.

 As much as I love using the odd preverb here and there (sike (<span class="conlang" style="font-size:1em">**󱥜**</span>) especially), olin preverb is one I’ve never gotten on board with—I love writing, but “mi olin sitelen” is not how I’d express that passion.